jakebirkes/JS-Tricks/typeScript.md

 ```
 ## Set up tsconfig.json

-In your project, use the following command to create a tsconfig.json
+In your project, use the following command to create a tsconfig.json.
+(Trust me, you'll know why I'm having you do it this way.)

 ```bash
 tsc --init
 ```

-Here's what how I have mine set up.
-After you done with this, just create a `.ts` file anywhere in your project and begin!
+After the file has been created, you'll see a huge list of options that are commented out.
+Read them to see what works for you.
+But if you're still not sure, here's what how I have mine set up.
+After you done, just create a `.ts` file anywhere in your project and begin!

 ```js
 {